henryngann/NewsProject/README.md

   <h3 align="center">News API Project</h3>

   <p align="center">
-    This app takes data from NewsAPI.org and displays it using React.JS, Axios, React-Bootstrap,Context-API's and Styled Components.
+    This app takes data from NewsAPI.org and displays it using React.JS, Axios, React-Bootstrap, REST API's and Styled Components.
     <br />

 <!-- TABLE OF CONTENTS -->